cloudboss/bossimage/README.md

 ### Configuring an Ansible role with a `.boss.yml`
 `bossimage` must always be run from the root directory of an Ansible role, and is configured by a file called `.boss.yml` in that directory.
 The configuration is similar to the `.kitchen.yml` file used by Test Kitchen.

+The file may contain environment variables within [Jinja2](http://jinja.pocoo.org/) template tags, with built in [filters](http://jinja.pocoo.org/docs/dev/templates/#list-of-builtin-filters) available.
+The [`default`](http://jinja.pocoo.org/docs/dev/templates/#default) filter in particular is useful, which can set a default value if the environment variable is not found.

 Example:

 ```